yeyewangwang/unet_image_restoration/README.md

 # UNet

+The original U-Net paper:
+> Ronneberger, et al. ["U-Net: Convolutional Networks for Biomedical Image Segmentation."](https://link.springer.com/chapter/10.1007/978-3-319-24574-4_28) MICCAI 2015.

 ### Facts about UNet:
 1. Symmetrical, skip connection to both reconstruct the pixels and enhance the gradient flow.
-2. Resampling with convolution, to make network size independent of input size, and to save on the total number of parameters.
-(It does away with fully connected layers).
-3. Inside each block, we have three residual sub-blocks that maintain the photo resolution.
+2. Inside each block, we have three residual sub-blocks that maintain the photo resolution.
-4. F(X) + X.  Trivially F can be zero, skip for channel.
+3. Various layers can be formulated by `F(X) + X`.
+Trivially `F` can be zero, then only skip connection is passed to subsequent layers.
 Similar to ResNet,
    it allows for deeper neural networks.
-5. Photo resolution (H and W) down and up, channel resolution (C) up and down.
+4. Photo resolution (H and W) down and up, channel resolution (C) up and down.
+5. Resampling with convolution, to make network size independent of input size, and to save on the total number of parameters.
+(It does away with fully connected layers).
 6. Extreme care for resolution changes:
    1. use mirrored padding in convolution;
    2. bilinear upsampling.

 ### Sample input and output

 Images with square or circular overlays are restored.